Skip to main content

 MROs are important because they help sound recordings get made and distributed and make sure that songwriters and music publishers are paid for the use of their musical works.
 Keeping track of this would be near-impossible for songwriters and publishers, so MROs play a vital role in the music ecosystem.

-Most MROs are members of BIEM, an organization closely related to CISAC, or can be found through the local .
+Most MROs are members of BIEM, an organization closely related to CISAC, or can be found through the local A government agency responsible for regulating and administering copyright, including the enforcement of copyright laws..

 These organizations work in different countries and regions, so if a creator is looking to join an MRO, it's important to find one that's right for you.